canbal/Tally/README.md

 		`$ git clone git://github.com/canbal/Tally.git`
 	- [alternative] download the zip file from <http://canbal.github.com/Tally/>
 4. Setup Tally
-	- Change into back-end directory
+	- change into back-end directory
 		`$ cd Tally/django_source`
-	- Initialize the Tally system
+	- initialize the Tally system
 		`$ ./manage.py init_tally`
-	- Open a browser and point it to the location printed in the command window, something like http://127.0.0.1:8000, and login with the superuser credentials you just created
+	- open a browser and point it to the location printed in the command window, something like http://127.0.0.1:8000, and login with the superuser credentials you just created
-	- Create a tester account, then logout of the website, and login as the Tester to make sure everything is working
+	- create a tester account, then logout of the website, and login as the Tester to make sure everything is working
-	- Stop the development server by pressing `Ctrl-C` in the command window
+	- stop the development server by pressing `Ctrl-C` in the command window
 5. Install mod\_wsgi
 	- [alt1] using official homebrew package -- [bug report](https://github.com/mxcl/homebrew/issues/18185)
 		`$ brew tap homebrew/apache`